 Lenders don’t just check your credit score during the preapproval process.
 Most will also check it just before your scheduled closing day.
 If you apply for credit before closing, it could cause your score to drop significantly.
 Your mortgage could fall through right before closing.

-Tip 15: Don’t Start Thinking About Your Next Home Too Soon
+Mistake 17: Thinking About Your Next Home Too Soon

 After the thrill of the home buying process is over and things have settled down, some people already start thinking about their next home.
 This can happen for several reasons, including changes in personal relationships, a caretaking responsibility or a job change.